 Clothes tend to absorb any smells around them.
 Dryer sheets are an easy solution to keep your clothes smelling good and not pick up that “been in the closet for a year” smell.

 Climate-controlled Storage Units are Ideal for Clothes Storage

 With these tips, your clothes will be ideally prepared to be stored inside storage units.
-Fragile fabrics generally require climate-controlled storage.
+Fragile fabrics can benefit from climate-controlled storage.
 Climate-controlled units will keep everything at room temperature and ideal humidity, so you could get away with less preparation and your clothes will store much longer.